Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 What tools do you need for an Azure migration project?

 A typical Azure migration project uses tools across five phases.
 Discovery and assessment: Azure Migrate.
 VM migration: Azure Site Recovery.
 Database migration: Azure Database Migration Service.
 Data transfer: Azure Data Box or Azure Data Factory.
 Post-migration optimisation: Azure Advisor and Cost Management.
-Post-migration governance: Azure Policy for basic rules, plus an IaC-driven platform (Terraform with an IDP like Cycloid) for self-service provisioning, and cost control across the migrated estate.
+Post-migration governance: Azure Policy for basic rules, plus an IaC-driven platform (Terraform with an IDP like Cycloid) for self-service provisioning, drift detection, and cost control across the migrated estate.

-Govern Your Azure Migration with Cycloid IDP
+Govern your Azure migration with Cycloid IDP

-Book a Demo
+Book a demo

 Latest articles